-The Company has developed an internal environment to ensure diversity based on the views outlined above.
+The Company has developed an internal environment to ensure diversity based on the concept described in [Supplementary Principle 2.4-(1): Ensuring diversity at the Company, including the Empowerment of Women].
 More specifically, the Company operates the systems shown below.